+Check the box specifying the category of the item.
+If the international shipment contains dangerous goods that are approved for mailing, check the box for "Dangerous Goods."
+Mailability information for international shipments is available in Publication 52, Hazardous, Restricted, and Perishable Mail (chapter 6), and in IMM Part 135.

-- (1) Enter a detailed description of each article e.g., "men's cotton shirts."
-General descriptions e.g., "samples", "food products" or "toiletries" are not permitted.
-(2), (3) and (4) Enter the quantity, net weight (pounds and ounces) and value of each article.
+(1) Enter a detailed description of each article - e.g., "men's cotton shirts."
+General descriptions - e.g., "samples," "food products," or "toiletries" - are not acceptable.
+(2), (3), and (4) Enter the quantity, net weight (pounds and ounces), and value of each article.
 (5) For commercial items only.
-If known, the 6-digit Harmonized System (HS) number must be based on the Harmonized Commodity Description Coding System developed by the World Customs Organization.
-(6) Enter the total quantity, weight and value of all articles. - (7) Exemption and Exclusion Legend.
-In order to comply with U.S. Census Bureau Foreign Trade Regulations, check the box "NOEEI § 30.37(a)" or "NOEEI § 30.37(h)."
-Use the following explanations to help determine your choice: - NOEEI 30.37(a) may be used when the value of each class of goods is \$2,500 or less, when an export license is not required.
-This Exemption and Exclusion Legend may never be used for items sent to Cuba, North Korea, or Sudan. - NOEEI 30.37(h) may be used for gift parcels or humanitarian donations destined to certain sanctioned countries (as of 12/2009, this includes Cuba, North Korea, and Sudan), if the package complies with the conditions set forth in 15 CFR § 740.12. - (8) Sign and date the form.
-Your signature certifies that all entries are correct and the item(s) being mailed contain no dangerous, prohibited, or restricted contents per postal, customs, or destination country regulations.
-Your signature also certifies compliance with Foreign Trade Regulations and confirms your liability for the item(s) being mailed.
+Enter, if known, the 6-digit Harmonized Tariff Schedule number, which is based on the Harmonized Commodity Description and Coding System developed by the World Customs Organization.
+(6) Enter, if known, the "Country of Origin," which is the country where the goods originated - i.e., where they were produced/manufactured or assembled.
+(7) Enter the total quantity, weight, and value of all articles.

+(8) AES Exemption.
+In order to comply with the U.S. Census Bureau's Foreign Trade Regulations, check the box "NOEEI § 30.37(a)" or "NOEEI § 30.37(h)."
+Further information is available in IMM Parts 526 and 527.
+Use the following explanations to help determine your choice:

+- NOEEI § 30.37(a): Use this AES Exemption when the value of each class of goods is \$2,500 or less, if an export license is not required.
+Do NOT use this AES Exemption for items sent to Cuba or North Korea. - NOEEI § 30.37(h): Use this AES Exemption for gift parcels or humanitarian donations destined to certain sanctioned countries (as of July 2013, this includes Cuba and North Korea), if the package complies with the conditions set forth in 15 CFR § 740.12.

+(9) Sign and date the form.
+Your signature certifies that all entries are correct and the item(s) being mailed contain no undeclared dangerous, prohibited, or restricted contents per postal, customs, or destination country regulations.
+Your signature also certifies compliance with all applicable federal export licensing and filing regulations and confirms your liability for the item(s) being mailed.

 Privacy Act Statement: Your information will be used to satisfy reporting requirements for customs purposes.
 Collection is authorized by 39 U.S.C.
 401, 403, 404, and 407; 13 U.S.C.
-301 - 307; and 50 U.S.C.
+301-307; and 50 U.S.C.
 1702.
-Providing this information is voluntary, but if not provided, we may not process your transaction.
+Providing the information is voluntary, but if not provided, we may not process your transaction.
 We do not disclose your information to third parties without your consent, except to facilitate the transaction, to act on your behalf or request, or as legally required.
-In addition to disclosures permitted by statute, this includes the following limited circumstances: to a congressional office on your behalf; to financial entities regarding financial transaction issues; to a USPS® auditor; to entities, including law enforcement, as required by law or in legal proceedings; to contractors and other entities aiding us to fulfill the service (service providers); and to domestic and international customs pursuant to federal law and agreements, the U.S. Census Bureau, and other governmental entities with authority over exportation.
+This includes the following limited circumstances: to a congressional office on your behalf; to financial entities regarding financial transaction issues; to a U.S. Postal Service auditor; to entities, including law enforcement, as required by law or in legal proceedings; to contractors and other entities aiding us to fulfill the service (service providers); to domestic and international customs pursuant to federal law and agreements; and to other governmental entities with authority over exportation.
+For more information regarding our privacy policies, visit usps.com/privacypolicy.

-PS Form 2976, December 2009
+PS Form 2976, July 2013